MislavJaksic/College-Labs/APR/README.md

 ### Lectures

 I took down notes using a laptop.
-Those notes were written in Croatian.
+The notes are in Croatian.